+Cooperative Agreement

-The award will be a cooperative agreement because of substantial involvement by NMFS in mentoring and hosting successful applicants.
-This involvement may include serving for 10-20 days aboard a research or commercial vessel during a scientific survey or experimental activity.
+The funding instrument is a cooperative agreement to an eligible institution.
+A cooperative agreement is used when substantial involvement of the federal government during performance of the proposed work is anticipated.
+The nature of the substantial involvement includes NMFS mentoring and hosting successful applicants.
 Additionally, the Fellow may work on his/her thesis research or related activity at a participating NMFS facility.
+The

-The Fellow's work will be overseen by a NMFS mentor who will provide advice and guidance.
+Fellow's work will be overseen by a NMFS mentor who will provide advice and guidance.